 Facilitators: Ms. Rebecca Storey and Ms. Rebekah "Ambie" Watson

-This virtual learning community continues from the spring semester as another opportunity for teachers to experiment together with integrating artificial intelligence (AI) into their classrooms.
+This virtual learning community continues from the fall semester as another opportunity for teachers to experiment together with integrating artificial intelligence (AI) into their classrooms.

 This FLC is co-facilitated by Ms. Rebecca Storey and Ms. Rebekah “Ambie” Watson, both Lecturers of Teacher Education.
-The FLC will gather the following six Wednesdays from 11:30am to 12:30pm via Teams Video Conference during the Fall 2024 semester: September 4, September 11, September 18, September 25, October 2, and October 9.
+The FLC will gather the following six Wednesdays from 11:30am to 12:30pm via Teams video conference during the Spring 2025 semester: January 29, February 5, February 12, February 19, February 26, and March 5.
 Faculty can join this FLC by registering through the .

 Return to the Top